On April 21st, 2020, CanPath announced the launch of its COVID-19 Initiative in support of national COVID-19 related research activities.

 Information collected by the CanPath COVID-19 Questionnaire includes:

 - Symptoms experienced (if any)

 - Impact of pandemic on mental, emotional, social and financial well-being

-*Please note that while ethnicity/race data is not being collected through this questionnaire, self-reported ethnicity data was collected at baseline for all CanPath participants.
-This data will be available for all participants who complete the COVID-19 questionnaire and can support important analyses of the effect of the pandemic on Canadian BIPOC.
+*Please note that while ethnicity/race data was not collected through this questionnaire, self-reported ethnicity data was collected at baseline for all CanPath participants.
+This data is available for all participants who completed the COVID-19 questionnaire and can support important analyses of the effect of the pandemic on Canadian BIPOC.

-On June 25, 2020, CanPath was awarded a $2.1 million grant from the Canadian Institutes of Health Research (CIHR) through the COVID-19 Rapid Research Funding competition.
-The initiative, titled SUrveying Prospective Population cOhorts for COVID-19 pRevalence and ouTcomes in Canada (SUPPORT-Canada), aims to capture data and biospecimens to enable population-level surveillance.
+CanPath was awarded $2.6 million by the Canadian Institutes of Health Research (CIHR) and Canada’s COVID-19 Immunity Task Force for its SUPPORT-Canada Initiative.
+The initiative, titled SUrveying Prospective Population cOhorts for COVID-19 pRevalence and ouTcomes in Canada (SUPPORT-Canada), aims to capture data and biospecimens to enable population-level surveillance of COVID-19.

-SUPPORT-Canada will be built out from CanPath, Canada’s largest population cohort, in partnership with the Toronto-based University Health Network (UHN), along with support from numerous research platforms, industry collaborators and service providers.
+SUPPORT-Canada is built out from CanPath, Canada’s largest population cohort, in partnership with the Toronto-based University Health Network (UHN), along with support from numerous research platforms, industry collaborators and service providers.

 By working with population cohorts, patient cohorts and healthcare worker cohorts, SUPPORT-Canada aims to: